ninoperanidze/E-commerce-dashboard/README.md

 ### Profit Analysis by Product Sub Categories
 ![Profit by products](examples/5.png)

+## Files in Repository
+- `E-commerce dashboard.pbix`: Power BI file containing the e-commerce dashboard.
+- `EDA-orders.ipynb`: Jupyter notebook for exploratory data analysis on e-commerce orders.
+- `orders.csv`: Original dataset of e-commerce orders.
+- `orders_cleaned.csv`: Cleaned and preprocessed dataset used for the dashboard.

 ## How to Use
 1. Clone the repository to your local machine.